vasanthaganeshk/phoenix/terra.md

-# Terra (game engine API)
+# Terra (game-engine API)

-* init(String bot1, String bot2)
+class Bot:

+    static (common to all bots)
-    opens the file desctiptors for log files in write mode
+        opens the file descriptor for log-file-global in write mode function start(String path, String name_of_file) / constructor() inits seccomp-bpf filter, creates new named pipe, log-file-local created, returns success or failure

-* get_move_bot1()
+    function get_move()

-    waits for two seconds and gets the move played by bot1 and returns, else returns null.
+        waits for n seconds and gets the move played by bot and returns (json object?), else returns null, also writes the move to log-file-local function post_state()

-* get_move_bot2()

-    waits for two seconds and gets the move played by bot2 and returns, else return null.

-* post_new_state
+        writes new game state Obj (json object?) into named pipe, writes to log-file-global
+    function terminate(String reason)
+        default reason="Incorrect bot behavior"
+        abort process, close fds, close filter, returns success or failure function is_running()
+        True or False